 - Data type conversion included: Sync SharePoint links, lookups, managed metadata, and more with advanced options.

-- Process integration: Start workflows in the cloud, triggered on external data changes.
+- Process integration: Raise change notifications and start workflows in the cloud, triggered on external data changes.
+Find your external data changes in Delve via Office Graph.
 All features of native SharePoint lists and libraries are supported, e.g. views, sorting, filtering, grouping, search, mobile and offline access, social features like tagging and enterprise metadata, RSS feeds, change notifications per email, or workflows in the cloud on external data change.
 You can also add your own business logic.

 - Additional unmapped "SharePoint-only" columns can be created: Ranking, rating, managed metadata, comments or file attachments.